Riverview, New South Wales: Transport

-Busways operates routes 253 to the Sydney central business district and 254 to McMahons Point ferry wharf.
+Busways operates routes 253 to Wynyard and 254 to McMahons Point ferry wharf.
 Tambourine Bay Road is the main thoroughfare through the area, and leads from Lane Cove's shopping district.
 River Road West runs along Riverview's northern border, and connects to Lane Cove West and Gladesville to the west and Longueville, North Sydney and the Sydney central business district to the east.